Joel-Valentine/cogo/README.md

 # Cogo

-Cogo is an easy way to interact with cloud providers.
-It currently allows you to create a droplet on DigitalOcean, delete a droplet and list your droplets.
+Interactive cloud provider tool.
+Currently allows you to create a droplet on DigitalOcean, delete a droplet and list your droplets.

+I built this as a way to learn Go and have a quick way to make a server without having to go to digitalocean.com

 ![Cogo example gif](https://im4.ezgif.com/tmp/ezgif-4-dee834290b20.gif)